 Yep.
 That’s a bitter pill to swallow, but an unavoidable one at that.

 Compare your Website’s Desktop score on Google’s Page Speed Insights to its Mobile score, and you’ll see the difference for yourself.
-Now, this difference gets a tad bit scarier considering the fact that a major chunk of your audience could be accessing your website on their smartphones.
+Now, this difference gets a tad bit scarier because a major chunk of your audience could be accessing your website on their smartphones.

 Once you’re through with the surface-level changes mentioned earlier, you need to get into the minor but necessary code-level changes that are focused on getting your site to load faster on mobiles and tablets as well.
 You’d be surprised to find out what lies beyond these basics.